-With the launch of the Pacific Citizen's annual Spring Campaign, I invite everyone to aid the Pacific Citizen to be sustainable and continue to
+With the launch of the Pacific Citizen's annual Spring Campaign, I invite everyone to aid the Pacific Citizen to be sustainable and continue to be able to serve as a national JACL newspaper in our community.

 As a student leader of my university's Nikkei Student Union, the Pacific Citizen has supported student organizations by offering collaboration opportunities and providing a space for students to outreach to the community.